ViewpointComms/viewpoint-docs/src/content/docs/en/settings/preferences.md

 Push notifications allow notifcations to be sent directly to both mobile and desktop devices.
 These notificatons are sent immediately when publishing content

-*Notifications must be enabled on devices individually*
+> note Notifications must be enabled on devices individually

 ### Text Messaging (SMS)